JoiceDoll/stock-exchange/README.md

 # stock-exchange
-A project using React.js, Vite, Tailwind and Node.js with Docker.
+A project using React.js, Vite, Tailwind, HTTP server, fetch, and Node.js with Docker.

 - Project under construction ⚙️